*Summer Shipping Notice*

 Shipping Time: Wax melts, diffuser refills, and tea towels typically ship USPS First Class (usually 3-5 business days).
-Diffuser gift sets and candles typically ship USPS Priority (usually 1-3 business days).
+Diffuser gift sets and candles typically ship USPS Priority or UPS (usually 1-4 business days).

 Due to covid-19, and during peak seasonal shopping periods, carriers often experience delays updating tracking information and delivering orders.
 If your order is time sensitive, be sure to order early to account for any possible postal delays, or contact us if you prefer to pay for rush shipping.
 Since USPS does not provide guaranteed delivery dates, we are not able to either, unfortunately.

 How will I know if I like the scent?
 It's hard to buy candles online!